It’s how you find prospects and develop their interest in your brand, product, or service.

 The growth of inbound lead generation

 What’s driving the growth of inbound?
-Most companies have some sort of web presence, usually with brand, product, and educational information.
+Most companies have some sort of web presence, usually with the brand, product, and educational information.
 Industrial buyers in this day and age approach their product research the way they do in their personal lives – searching online and clicking around to discover options and learn background information.
 This is the idea behind inbound marketing – relevant content that pulls prospects into your site.

 But they’re not just looking for spec sheets and catalogs.
 This is because in most cases they’re not making buying decisions alone – most industrial buyers are part of a purchasing team composed of purchasing agents, operations managers, technical experts, and engineers.
 This diverse group also wants to see that companies they’re considering understand them and actually have the expertise to meet their needs.
 And if you provide what they need, they’ll act on your calls to action.

-If you’ve done any product research yourself you know just how much information there is online in the manufacturing and industrial space.
+If you’ve done any product research yourself you know just how much information it is online in the manufacturing and industrial space.
 You’re competing with others in your industry for market share and also for prospect attention.
 You might think something like search ranking isn’t that important, but how many people scroll through several pages of search results?
 It’s in your best interest to diversify your inbound lead generation: create content with good odds of ranking well in a search as well as using other channels to reach prospects such as social media and email.

-Another thing to keep in mind with inbound marketing is the long-game.
+Another thing to keep in mind with inbound marketing is the long game.
 For example, if you see over time that certain of your web pages are getting higher amounts of traffic, that content is performing well and you can conclude this is a topic or type of information that resonates with prospects.
 Consider making more of it or expanding on that topic or theme, which could drive more traffic and interest and generate more leads.

 Developing a comprehensive plan